Punta Cana: Bavaro area

 Numerous tourist attractions have been installed, some of a certain size such as the Manatí Park in Bávaro, a water park with manatees, dolphins and other kinds of animals.
 For tourists, the Punta Cana beach area is more popular because it is more affordable at international prices.
 Among the best-known digital magazines and newspapers in the entire eastern area are: BavaroDigital and BavaroMagazine.

 Bavaro is connected by road with Higüey and La Otra Banda.
 It extends about 15 km north to Playa Macao.
 Other nearby beaches are: Uvero Alto, Roco Ki and La Vacama.
 Bavaro has 10 km of beaches.
 The XII Ibero-American Summit was held on this site on November 15 and 16, 2002, where the heads of state and government of 21 Spanish and Portuguese-speaking nations met.

 Population

 The area has a low population density with the majority of the inhabitants being Haitian migrant workers.
 In 2010, Haitians represented 81.1 percent of the total population.

 Tourism

 Punta Cana is a tourist destination, and the area is a key contributor to tourism in the Dominican Republic.
+The Punta Cana and Bávaro region features a nightlife scene that has established itself as a world-class tourist attraction.
+Over the last few decades, the destination has diversified its entertainment beyond traditional hotel resorts by incorporating large-scale leisure complexes.
+International venues such as Coco Bongo have introduced a format that blends the traditional nightclub experience with immersive theatrical productions.
+These venues operate with technical production levels akin to Las Vegas shows, incorporating aerial acrobatics, choreography, pop culture tributes, and advanced audiovisual technology.
+This evolution in nightlife has been instrumental in complementing the country's sun and sand tourism model.